Anita Nair: Career

 Nair was working as the creative director of an advertising agency in Bangalore when she wrote her first book, a collection of short stories called Satyr of the Subway, which she sold to Har-Anand Press.
 The book won her a fellowship from the Virginia Center for the Creative Arts.
-Nair's second book was published by Penguin India, and was the first book by an Indian author to be published by Picador USA.

 Among Nair's early commercial works were pieces she penned in the late 1990s for The Bangalore Monthly magazine (now called Explocity Bangalore), published by Explocity in a column titled 'The Economical Epicurean'.

 Thereafter followed Nair's novel The Better Man (2000) which was also published in Europe and the United States.
 In 2002, Ladies Coupé was elected as one of the five best in India.
 The novel is about women's conditions in a male dominated society, told with great insight, solidarity and humour.
 Nair's novels The Better Man and Ladies Coupé have been translated into 21 languages.
 Her 2018 novel Eating Wasps is an update to Ladies Coupé.

 In 2002, her debut collection of poems Malabar Mind was published, and in 2003 Where the Rain is Born – Writings about Kerala which she has edited.

 Nair has also written The Puffin Book of Myths and Legends (2004), a children's book on myths and legends.

 Nair's writings about Kerala and her poetry has been included in The Poetry India Collection and a British Council Poetry Workshop Anthology.
 Her poems appeared in The Dance of the Peacock: An Anthology of English Poetry from India, featuring 151 Indian English poets, edited by Vivekanand Jha and published by Hidden Brook Press, Canada.

 Nair has also written other books, such as Mistress (2003), Adventures of Nonu, the Skating Squirrel (2006), Living Next Door to Alise (2007) and Magical Indian Myths (2008).
 Nair's works also include many travelogues.
 With the play Nine Faces of Being, she became a playwright, adapting the script from her book Mistress Her book Cut Like Wound (2012) introduced the fictional character Inspector Gowda.
 The second book in the series Chain of Custody was published in 2015.
 Other works by Nair include The Lilac House (2012) and Alphabet Soup for Lovers (2016).

 Her sixth novel Idris: Keeper of The Light (2014) is a historical and geographical novel about a Somalian trader who visited Malabar in 1659 AD.

 She has also written several audiobooks, including A Field of Flowers (2021) and Little Duck Girl, narrated by Prakash Raj.
 Twin Beds was voiced by Konkona Sen Sharma and Satyadeep Mishra, and she voiced the audiobooks Why I Killed My Husband and Satyr of the Subway.

 In January 2022, Anita Nair was interviewed for the podcast, The Literary City with Ramjee Chandran.